icosahedron10/data-projects/README.md

 ## Jake Madsen's Data Portfolio
 # Intro

-My name is Jake Madsen, and I am a student at Colorado State University.
-I will graduate in July 2023 with a Master in Applied Statistics, and am passionate about the world of data.
-I enjoy a quiet life with my wife and two cats in Colorado, with traveling, crafting, and baking as some of our favorite hobbies.
-The total volume of data collected worldwide has been increasing exponentially since around 2010, while cutting-edge advancements in AI have made sizable impacts on the world we live in already despite it's infancy.
-I want to create solutions around this growing data landscape, and right now is the perfect time to be taking my first steps.
-Below, you will find a collection of some of the projects that I have completed:
+My name is Jake Madsen and I am a graduate student at Colorado State University pursuing a Master of Applied Statistics.
+With my anticipated graduation in July 2023, I am deeply invested in the field of data, its potential to solve complex problems, and the recent exponential growth in global data volume.
+My goal is to make a positive impact in this field by utilizing my skills and knowledge to create innovative solutions.
+The following are selected examples of my past projects and experiences in the field of data analysis.

 # Spaceship Titanic
 [link](https://github.com/icosahedron10/spaceship-titanic/blob/main/Spaceship_Titanic.ipynb)